-After an early morning start, we follow the trail up long gentle climb across moraine.
+After an early morning start, we follow the trail up a long gentle climb across the moraine.
+Today you should walk slowly as this is the most efficient way of trekking at a high altitude.
 We descend a short way to a lake.
-Then it becomes rough and indistinct as it crosses to the south of steep grassy slopes.
+Then the path becomes indistinct as it crosses to the south of steep grassy slopes.
 The trail stays on the moraine to a ridge marked by two cairns.
 From here we can see the prayer flags marking the Larkya La pass.
-We descend to four frozen lakes then make the final steep climb to the pass.
-The summit of Larkya La pass is at 5,213m.
-The view of the Himalayas is superb and Mount Manaslu is centre stage.
-The conditions for crossing the pass vary depending on time of year.
-We include micro crampons, gaiters and walking poles in our kit list.
-You will use this equipment if the pass is icey and slippery.
+We descend to four frozen lakes and then make the final climb on a steep rocky trail to the pass.